-Brain wiring and personality- some children are born with sensitive nervous systems and overactive or underactive areas of the brain.
+Brain wiring and personality – Some children are born with sensitive nervous systems and overactive or underactive areas of the brain.
 They may easily get overstimulated, be hyperactive, impulsive, ruminate, be fearful, automatically say no, have sensory issues, or be less flexible in their approach to life.
-In addition to being born with areas of the brain that do not have efficient wiring, trauma changes the way the brain is organized and reacts to stimulus.
+In addition to being born with areas of the brain that do not have efficient wiring, trauma changes the way the brain is organized and reacts to stimuli.

-mind and form patterns of how we interact with others as we grow older.
-In children these patterns are classified as secure, anxious, avoidant or disorganized.
+Attachment – Very early in our life we develop ways that we relate to our primary caregivers.
+These ways of relating are called attachment styles.
+They become imprinted in our minds and form patterns of how we interact with others as we grow older.
+In children, these patterns are classified as secure, anxious, avoidant, or disorganized.
 Each style has its own characteristics that can cause struggles with friendships.

-- Self-reflection- is understanding who you are, what your values are, and why you think and act the way you do.
+- Self-reflection – Understanding who you are, what your values are, and why you think and act the way you do comes through self-reflection.
 It also includes taking time to reflect upon how you behave and what thoughts you have in response to events in the world.
 Being self-reflective allows you to see where you need to adjust and what you need to work on.
 Some children have not developed their self-reflective capabilities.

-- Values and judgements- everyone has different values and judgements that they make.
-Focusing more on facts, values and judging others rather than prioritizing the connections and ways we are similar can cause children problems in getting along with others.
+- Values and judgments – Everyone has different values and judgments that they make.
+Focusing more on facts, values, and judging others rather than prioritizing the connections and ways we are similar can cause children problems in getting along with others.